How to Apply — Visiting Students

 The Program is open to applicants who belong to groups that are recognized as historically underrepresented in the health profession including African American, American Indian, Alaska Native, Hispanic American and Pacific Islander and/or LGBTQIA.
 The sub-internship is four weeks in duration and will only be offered between July and October.
 Students must be enrolled in their final year of medical school in good academic standing at an LCME-accredited medical school, and have completed all required core clerkships.
 Students will be accepted into clinical rotations only if space is available during the preferred time period.
 In addition, all students must meet requirements set forth by the Washington University School of Medicine for all visiting students by submitting a completed VSAS application within the 30-day deadline.

-A brief statement of interest (250-word limit), one letter of recommendation, curriculum vitae, USMLE scores, a photo, and a recent unofficial medical school transcript should be submitted by May 15, 2018 via email at firstname.lastname@example.org.
-Decisions will be made by June 15, 2018.
+A brief statement of interest (250-word limit), one letter of recommendation, curriculum vitae, USMLE scores, a photo, and a recent unofficial medical school transcript should be submitted by May 15, 2019 via email at firstname.lastname@example.org.

 WUSM does not have an existing shadowing or observership program for medical students or graduates.
 Observing may be possible in some areas, but the requirements are determined and coordinated by individual departments or divisions.